ackertech/MB_Robotics/README.md

 ## NOTICE

 This repository contains the public code for Mt.
 Bethel Christian Academy FTC Robotics Class.
-The repository used FTC SDK for the CENTERSTAGE (2023-2024) competition season.
+The repository uses FIRST Tech Challenge SDK for the CENTERSTAGE (2023-2024) competition season.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control FIRST Tech Challenge robots in an educational class.
+This GitHub repository contains the source code that is used to build an Android app to control FIRST Tech Challenge robots in an educational class using FTC style robots.

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.